wireapp/wire-docs/src/understand/sft.rst

 Establishing a call
 -------------------

-1. *Client A* wants to initiates a call.
+1. *Client A* wants to initiate a call.
 It contacts all the known SFT servers via HTTPS.
    The SFT server that is quickest to respond is the one that will be used by the client.
    (Request 1: ``CONFCONN``)
 2. *Client A* gathers connection candidates (own public IP, public IP of the network the